An Education: Plot

-On the night of Jenny's 17th birthday, David arrives with presents and tells her parents that he intends to take her to Paris as a special birthday gift.
-Her father angrily disapproves, but later agrees after David talks to him.
-In Paris, the two dance, take photos, and Jenny eventually loses her virginity to David.
-Back in London, Jenny gives her favorite teacher, Miss Stubbs, Chanel perfume as a gift from her trip.
-Miss Stubbs refuses the gift, telling Jenny that she knows where it came from and is both concerned and disapproving of her relationship with David.
+On the night of Jenny's 17th birthday, David arrives with presents and tells her parents that he intends to take them all to Paris as a special birthday gift.
+Her father demurs, but following a conversation with David agrees to Jenny going with him alone.
+In Paris, the two go sight-seeing, take photos, and go dancing, and Jenny loses her virginity to David.
+Back in London, Jenny gives her favourite teacher, Miss Stubbs, Chanel perfume as a gift from her trip, but Miss Stubbs refuses the gift, telling Jenny that she knows where it came from and is both concerned and disapproving of her relationship with David.
 They argue and have a falling-out.
 Later that night, David proposes marriage.
-Jenny accepts the proposal and, after an argument with the headmistress, decides to drop out of school and not apply to university.
+After talking with her parents, Jenny accepts the proposal, but the news causes an argument with her headmistress, and she decides to drop out of school and not pursue a place at university.

-While getting petrol on their way to dinner with her parents, Jenny rummages through the car's glove compartment for a cigarette and discovers, through letters, that David is already married.
+While getting petrol on their way to a celebration dinner with her parents, Jenny looks in the car's glove compartment for a cigarette and discovers, through letters, that David is already married.
 Shocked, Jenny tells David to take her and her parents back home.
-Jenny argues with David, telling him she gave up her education to be with him.
-David says he will get a divorce and agrees that he will go and tell her parents the truth with her.
-She then goes inside her house, her father asking what happened.
-Jenny tells her parents that David is mustering up the courage before coming inside to confront them.
-However, he drives off and is never seen again.
+Jenny tearfully argues with David, telling him she gave up her education to be with him.
+David says he will get a divorce and agrees that he will tell her parents the truth with her, but after she goes inside her house, he drives off and is never seen again.

-Jenny despairs, blaming Danny and Helen for not telling her the truth early on and blaming her parents for letting her throw her life away with an older man.
-Jenny confronts David's wife, and learns that David is a serial adulterer, and has a son.
+Jenny despairs, and goes to see Danny and Helen, blaming them for not telling her the truth early on.
+She also blames her parents for encouraging her to throw her life away with an older man.
+Jenny goes to see David's wife, who tells her that David is a serial adulterer, and has a son.
 Later that night, Jack apologizes to Jenny, admitting that he messed up and that he believed David could give her the life she wanted.
 Jack points out that although David wasn't who he said he was, Jenny had also deceived her parents about David's nature by playing along with some of David's lies to her parents.
-Jenny then goes back to her school, requesting to repeat her last year and take her exams, but is refused re-admission.
-She then goes to Miss Stubbs, asking for help.
-She resumes her studies and is accepted at Oxford the following year.
-In a closing voiceover, Jenny shares a story about dating boys her age and starting over with fresh eyes, despite her experiences with David.
+When Jenny is then refused re-admission to her old school to repeat her last year and take her exams, she goes to Miss Stubbs, apologising and asking for her help.
+Miss Stubbs eagerly agrees, and Jenny resumes her studies and is accepted at Oxford the following year.
+In a closing voiceover, Jenny shares a story about dating boys her age and starting over with fresh eyes, despite her experience with David.